Variable aggregation for nonlinear optimization problems: Test problems

 \subsection{Distillation column dynamic optimization}

 Distillation is a widely employed separation technique based on the difference in relative volatility.
 Dynamic distillation column models play an important role in optimally controlling the distillation column.
 The dynamic model consists of differential algebraic equations (DAEs) for mass balance that scale with the number of trays, control horizon, and the time discretization along with non-linear constraints linking the mole fractions.
-The resulting problem is a nonlinear dynamic optimization problem.
+The resulting problem is a nonlinear dynamic optimization problem containing bilinear terms and rational nonlinearities.
 The full formulation for this model (DIST) may be found in \cite{parker2022}.